Our Summer School

 - FSLCI members are eligible for an additional 30€ rebate on the registration fee!

 Please note that whether or not ECTS points are awarded for the Summer School depends on the acceptance of our program by your institution / tutor.
-We suggest that you check with your tutor at your home university, how many points you would get based on the final program, which will be published in May 2020.
-Given our usual program, we are estimating that around 2 ECTS point could be awarded, depending on the ECTS calculation ratio that your home university applies.
+We suggest that you check with your tutor at your home university, how many points you would get based on the final program, which will be published in Mid-July 2020.
+Given that this year’s LCSS 2020 is taking place virtually with a reduced program, we are estimating that 1 ECTS point could be awarded, depending on the ECTS calculation ratio that your home university applies.

 Please use the form below to apply for this year’s LCSS 2020.
 We will review applications on a rolling basis.
 Eligibility for the Early Bird rebate is based on the date of application.
 Please note that we only accept a total of 30 participants.
 Once at least 12 students have been accepted, we will enable the final registration and payment process.